SS Dakota: Design and construction

-In 1904 the Great Northern Railway made an effort to facilitate trade with Asia, particularly with Japan and China, by entering into shipping business, and as a part of this endeavor two great steamers of approximately were ordered.
+In 1904 the Great Northern Railway made an effort to facilitate trade with Asia, particularly with Japan and China, by entering into the shipping business, and as a part of this endeavor two great steamers of approximately were ordered.
 Dakota was the second of these vessels, and was laid down at the Eastern Shipbuilding Company's yard at Groton, and launched on February 6, 1904 (yard number 2), with Miss Mary Bell Flemington of Ellendale being the sponsor.
 The ceremony was attended by nearly 5,000 people, including the governor of Connecticut Abiram Chamberlain, ex-governor Thomas Waller, James J. Hill, president of the Great Northern Steamship Company, many members of the board of trade from Minnesota and North and South Dakota, senators Hansborough and McCumber of North Dakota among others.
 At the time, she and her sister-ship Minnesota were described as the largest ships ever built in America.
 The ship was of an awning-deck type, and was constructed using the most modern shipbuilding safety and protection ideas.
 She had a double-bottom through her entire length, and had her hull subdivided into numerous watertight bulkheads.
 The vessel was built with the view of North Pacific trade and had her hull strengthened, with some of her double plates being 2+1/2 in thick.
 Additionally, the vessel had a newly patented gaseous fire extinguishing system installed throughout her holds.
 Each of her two engines had their own watertight compartments built around them, theoretically allowing the ship to continue sailing using only one of the engines, if the other one got flooded.
 She was also equipped with all the modern machinery for quick cargo loading and unloading and had 32 electric winches and a large number of derricks installed.
 The steamer also had an experimental mechanical stoker system installed for testing purposes, and if it had proven to be successful, her sister-ship Minnesota would have been equipped with a similar system.